Hexzzfps/Windows_10_Debloter-rajveersinghcse/README.md

 5> Then you did.
 Now you can remove unwanted programs and apps by using this debloter.

+6> Then you have to reboot your PC to apply changes.

-6> Then you are good to go.
+7> Then you are good to go.

 #################################